ParimalaBMG/ansible/README.md

 if would like to just print a variable, then it has to be enclosed in double quotes {{variable}}, there is no concept of single quotes. and if the variable is present in between the string of words there is no need of giving double quotes.

+no two tasks can have the same name.